Frequently Asked Questions about the New Device Registration and Listing Requirements

 2. How do I update information for the owner/operator or official correspondent?

 Information for the owner operator and official correspondent is created and updated in the Account Management module of FURLS, accessed from the menu on the left side of the screen after logging into FDA Industry Systems at https://www.access.fda.gov/oaa/.
 The information you enter here for your account profile is automatically transferred to your Device Registration and Listing Module (DRLM) records as the owner operator information.
-To add, change, or delete an official correspondent other than the owner operator, you can create, update, deactivate, or reactivate a subaccount for that official correspondent.
-You then choose your official correspondent when you register a facility or update an existing registration for a facility.
+You can find step-by-step directions for how to update your owner/operator and official correspondent information on the FDA website at: Updating Owner/Operator and Official Correspondent Account Information.

 3. Do I have to add all of the proprietary names of my device?
 How many proprietary names can I add to my listing?

-Yes, the account holder should include all current proprietary names (or brand names).
+Yes, the account holder should include all current proprietary names (or brand names) under which each device is marketed in the United States.
 There is no limit to the number of proprietary names that can be added.
-The names can now be uploaded from an Excel spreadsheet or entered manually via DRLM.
+The names can now be uploaded from a spreadsheet that is formatted as a Microsoft™ Excel (.xls only) file or entered manually via FURLS/DRLM.
+Manufacturers of export-only devices should include all current proprietary names (or brand names) under which each device is marketed outside the United States, including private-label names.

-4. We currently have our in-house brand and we private-label for a number of companies in the U.S. Do we need to include the proprietary names for each of the brands that we private-label for?
+4. We currently have our in-house brand and we private-label for a number of companies in the U.S. Do we need to include the proprietary names for each private-label device?

 Yes, your device listings should include all of the current proprietary names that are used to market the devices you make in the U.S.